abdelkd/kaizen/0 - Inbox/David Talk.md

 - use useRef when you dont need to show UI
 - use url as a state
 - use normal variables if its calculated
-- Use external store hook for client-only
+- Use external store hook for client-only and browser APIs
 - Use selector for less rerendering
 - Start with useState -> refactor better -> simplify
 - fetch on server instead on client